wallacekelly-da/daml-public-demos/README.md

 # explore the database (http://localhost:8080/)
 # using the screenshots below for Adminer login
 # and for a sample query.

+# select payload->>'desc' as asset, signatories from active();

+# Notice that the contracts for alice and bob
+# have been copied into the PQS database.

 docker compose down
 ```